Hyper Aadi

 Kota Aadayya, professionally known as Hyper Aadi, is an Indian actor and television presenter who appears in Telugu films and television.
 He was born in Pallamalla Village, Chimakurthy Mandal near to Ongole, Andhra Pradesh.
 He is known for his appearance in the television comedy show Jabardasth.

 Career

 Aadi started his career working for an engineering job after completing his B. Tech.
 He later quit his job and started acting on television after being spotted in a short film.
 He is known for his work on the TV show Jabardasth.
-His skits, sarcastic jokes, and drawings earned him the name 'Hyper' Aadi and subsequently earned him the chance to perform in films starting with Rarandoi Veduka Chudham.
+His skits, sarcastic jokes, and drawings earned him the name 'Hyper' Aadi and subsequently earned him the chance to perform in films starting with Meda Meeda Abbayi.